hashicorp/consul/website/source/docs/faq.html.md

 ## Q: Can Consul natively handle protecting against other processes accessing Consul's memory state?

-In short, Consul does not have anything built in to protect against memory viewing and doesn't interact with the host system to change or manipulate application security.
+Consul does not provide built-in memory access protections, and doesn't interact with the host system to change or manipulate viewing and doesn't interact with the host system to change or manipulate application security.